 Students who exceed the maximum time frame allowed for their respective program may continue to receive federal financial aid with an approved appeal.
 Students approved for a maximum time frame appeal are generally limited to one appeal per program, or certificate, and must complete 100% of all coursework each semester.
 Additional maximum time frame appeals may be reviewed on a case by case basis.

 Financial Aid Appeal Process

-Students who have lost financial aid eligibility due to extenuating circumstances may appeal to the Financial Aid Office for reinstatement of their federal aid by completing a financial aid appeal form.
+Students who have lost financial aid eligibility due to extenuating circumstances may appeal to the Financial Aid Office for reinstatement of their federal aid through a Financial Aid Suspension Appeal Request.
 Examples of extenuating circumstances may include: serious personal illness, accident, or injury, death within the immediate family, or other circumstances beyond the reasonable control of the student.
 Students are limited to two appeals.
 In extreme cases, a third appeal may be granted by the Associate Director or the Dean of Financial Aid Office.
 Students must meet with an academic advisor to complete an academic plan as part of their appeal approval process.
 The financial aid appeal must: